kworam/ProcScript/README.md

 Using Adapter Procs
 ---------------------------------------------------

 Once you have defined an Adapter Proc, you can call it as you would any other Proc.
-Here is an example from the ProcScript demo app:
+Here is an example from the ProcScript CORS demo:

 	return new XHR.makeCorsRequestProc({
 		method: this.httpMethodValue,